arnbod/latex-to-text/README.md

 Issue with maths
 ----------------

 However automatic translators don't like mathematics and LaTeX file.
-We provide here a tool to hide mathematics to the machine.
+We provide here a tool to hide mathematics to the machine so that you can translate any scientific text from one language to another.

 It works!
 ---------

-These tools have been used to translate the book "Python au lycée" to "Python in high school", more than 200 pages, in 15 workdays.
+These tools have been used to translate the book *Python au lycée* to *Python in high school*, more than 200 pages, in 15 workdays.
 See [GitHub Exo7](https://github.com/exo7math).